openemr/openemr/FHIR_README.md

 ## Authorization

 OpenEMR uses OIDC compliant authorization for API.
-SSL is required and setting baseurl at Administration->Globals->Connectors->'Site Address (required for OAuth2 and FHIR)' is required.
+SSL is required and setting baseurl at Administration->Config->Connectors->'Site Address (required for OAuth2 and FHIR)' is required.

 See [Authorization](API_README.md#authorization) for more details.